IVDC-Club-IIT-Indore/IITISoC-22-Auto3-LiDAR-Obstacle-Avoidance-Robots/README.md

 Members must contribute as required and the person with the latest working version or test machine will upload the code and send a pull request to the mentors.

 (Note: I didn't know what to write in this section so I just wrote what I thought was relevant.
 If the mentors have any objections kindly let us know.
-If not, we'll remove this bracket during the next README update)
+If not, we'll remove this bracket during the next README update.
+Add your social medias in the Contact Us section if you want to.)

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Contact Us

 **Sairaj Loke:**